Linda-Editor/VBA-content/VBA/Excel-VBA/articles/excel-performance-and-limit-improvements.md

 Additional investments were made to take advantage of multi-core processors and increase performance for routine tasks.
 Starting in Excel 2010, the following features use multi-core processors: saving a file, opening a file, refreshing a PivotTable (for external data sources, except OLAP and SharePoint), sorting a cell table, sorting a PivotTable, and auto-sizing a column.

 For operations that involve reading and loading or writing data, such as opening a file, saving a file or refreshing data, splitting the operation into two processes increases performance speed.
 The first process gets the data, and the second process loads the data into the appropriate structure in memory or writes the data to a file.
-In this way, as soon as the first process beings reading a portion of data, the second process can immediately start loading or writing that data, while the first process continues to read the next portion of data.
+In this way, as soon as the first process begins reading a portion of data, the second process can immediately start loading or writing that data, while the first process continues to read the next portion of data.
 Previously, the first process had to finish reading all the data in a certain section before the second process could load that section of the data into memory or write the data to a file.

 ### PowerPivot
 <a name="Shapes"> </a>